 Here a great animation from Vimeoer Danny Giglia that captures landmarks of the Melbourne CBD and city’s culture, just as Youtuber Guruvasa has captured the iconic Melbourne Central Clock playing Waltzing Matilda at 9am in the morning.
 Both videos are different in design and aspire to different aims; but both detail capture wonderfully an element that makes up life in a great world city.

-So if a keen videographer, an aspiring animator – or simply a viewer who couldn’t choose between a fantastic doc and the latest NBA ‘what if‘? – make some extra popcorn tonight and swing by both YouTube and Vimeo.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
+So if a keen videographer, an aspiring animator – or simply a viewer who couldn’t choose between a fantastic doc and the latest NBA ‘what if‘? – make some extra popcorn tonight and swing by both YouTube and Vimeo.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
 Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01